Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: End-of-the-world (ETW) branes from matter chords, and the holographic dictionary

 \section{End-of-the-world (ETW) branes from matter chords, and the holographic dictionary}

-In this section, we study the constraints in the chord space that generate ETW branes in the bulk and the holographic dictionary of the DSSYK model after gauging chord parity symmetry, which we defined below.
-The theories from the procedure in Sec. \ref{sec:constrained quantization general DSSYK} acting on the physical Hilbert space take the form
+In this section, we study the constraints in the chord space that generate ETW branes in the bulk and the holographic dictionary of the DSSYK model after gauging specific symmetries {{(introduced in Sec. \ref{ssec:constraints ETW})}}, whose Hamiltonian acting on the physical Hilbert space takes the form

 where $X$, $Y$ are constant parameters of the theory, and the overall coefficient is fixed by the original DSSYK model Hamiltonian (\ref{eq:pair DSSYK Hamiltonians 1 particle}).
 Later, we show that the expectation value of the chord number in the constrained system (with the HH state as the reference) matches the Lorentzian wormhole distance in an AdS$_2$ black hole background with an ETW brane.
 This allows us to derive its holographic dictionary.
-Similar to the bulk-to-boundary map in \cite{Lin:2022rbf}, fixed chord number states (after the Gram–Schmidt process) form a Krylov basis for spread complexity.
-We can then relate a concrete quantum mechanical observable with the bulk geometry.\footnote{See \cite{Rabinovici:2023yex,Xu:2024gfm,Heller:2024ldz,Aguilar-Gutierrez:2025pqp,Aguilar-Gutierrez:2025mxf} for similar approaches in this direction.} Thus, spread complexity takes a prominent role in the holographic duality of this model (as also emphasized in \cite{Heller:2024ldz,Rabinovici:2023yex,Ambrosini:2024sre,Xu:2024gfm}).
+Similar to the bulk-to-boundary map in \cite{Lin:2022rbf}, fixed chord number states (after the Gram–Schmidt process) form a Krylov basis {{that allows us to evaluate the corresponding}} spread complexity {{for a reference state \cite{Balasubramanian:2022tpr}}}.
+We then relate a concrete quantum mechanical observable with the bulk geometry.\footnote{See \cite{Rabinovici:2023yex,Xu:2024gfm,Heller:2024ldz,Aguilar-Gutierrez:2025pqp,Aguilar-Gutierrez:2025mxf} for similar approaches in this direction.} Thus, spread complexity takes a prominent role in the holographic duality of this model (as also emphasized in \cite{Heller:2024ldz,Rabinovici:2023yex,Ambrosini:2024sre,Xu:2024gfm}).

 Additionally, we show that the triple scaling limit of (\ref{eq:ASC Hamiltonian}) in App. \ref{app:Morse from ASC}, reproduces the JT gravity ETW brane Hamiltonians in \cite{Jafferis:2022wez}.
 We will keep working in the double-scaling limit everywhere else.